day9a/Shaders/FakeTube/README.md

 <img src="imgs/cube_preview.gif" alt="result" width="256" height="256">

-> Uses usual PBR textures with metallic workflow.
+> - Uses usual PBR textures with metallic workflow.
-> Assumes that quad orientation conform with a standart Unity quad (GameObject > 3DObject > Quad)
+> - Assumed that quad orientation conform with a standart Unity quad (GameObject > 3DObject > Quad)
-> Work with Unity orthographic camera.
+> - Works with Unity orthographic camera.
+> - All animation handling in-shader
-> (!)Shader can't get shadows from outside to inside and uses FakeShadows that can be adjusted.
+> - (!)
+Shader can't get shadows from outside to inside and uses FakeShadows that can be adjusted with properties.
 By default they are set from top to bottom.